Hawaii law provides surviving spouses with rights, including:

 - Elective Share

-Surviving Spouse Rights When There Is No Valid Will
+What Are A Surviving Spouse’s Rights in Hawaii When There Is No Valid Will?

 When a decedent dies and does not have a valid will, the decedent has died intestate.
 Hawaii’s laws of intestacy will govern.
 The share of the estate to which the widow is entitled depends on the other heirs that have survived the decedent.